-Night Lunch is our late-night menu featuring Chinese street foods, as well as experimental dishes from our crew and guest chefs.
+Night Lunch is our new haven late-night menu featuring Chinese street foods, as well as experimental dishes from our crew and guest chefs.

 Our founders Yong, Wanting, and Ming met during their graduate studies at Yale.
 They missed the flavors of their hometowns in Northern China and started developed their idea of a new type of Chinese restaurant during a fellowship at the Yale Entrepreneurial Institute.
 The first Junzi Kitchen opened at Yale's campus in October of 2015.